 To prevent accidental deletions, deleting is a two-step process in Outpost.
 When you first delete a conversation, it will be moved to your Trash folder, where it will be stored for 30 days.
 During that period, you can locate it there and restore it to your inbox if needed.

-After 30 days in the Trash folder, a conversation will be automatically deleted and no longer recoverable.
+After 30 days in the Trash folder, a conversation is automatically deleted and can no longer be recovered.

 Account owners and Administrators can permanently delete a conversation from the Trash folder at any time.
-Once permanently deleted, a conversation cannot be recovered.
+Once you've permanently deleted a conversation, it cannot be recovered.

 If there are replies attached to the conversation that you might need to reference later, you may want to Archive the conversation rather than deleting it.

 Moving a conversation to the Trash folder: